 What is the earliest I can enroll in Plan C coverage?

 New employees who have never participated in Plan C before may voluntarily enroll in Plan C once their CAPP account has enough employer contributions to meet the charge for one month of Plan C-2 individual coverage.
 Please note that this is after the first $150 of employer contributions for new employees is applied to the Health and Welfare Fund’s general assets.

 Are there separate CAPP account charges for individual and family coverages?

 Yes, since Plan C coverage is financed by your individual CAPP account, the charge for family enrollment is greater than for individual enrollment.

 Can I use my CAPP balance for a purpose other than paying the cost to enroll in one of the Plan C benefit options?

 Yes, if, when you reach either the voluntary or automatic enrollment thresholds and you demonstrate to the Fund Office that you have other employer or union sponsored group health coverage that meets the minimum value standards of the Affordable Care Act (ACA) you can use your CAPP account for the Plan C medical reimbursement program.
-Please remember there is annual quarterly $50 administrative fee and you must provide proof of qualifying other coverage EVERY year along with a signed certification of the ACA requirements by the open enrollment deadline which is typically December 15th to remain enrolled in this coverage option for the next calendar quarter.
+Please remember there is a quarterly $60 administrative fee and you must provide proof of qualifying other coverage EVERY year along with a signed certification of the ACA requirements by the open enrollment deadline which is typically December 15th to remain enrolled in this coverage option for the next calendar year.

 What if I do not make a coverage co-payment timely?